Reporter must give RCMP material about accused terrorist: Supreme Court

-OTTAWA — The Supreme Court of Canada says a reporter must give the RCMP material he gathered for stories about an accused terrorist.
+OTTAWA — A Vice Media reporter must give the RCMP material he gathered for stories about an accused terrorist, the Supreme Court of Canada has ruled in a case that pitted press freedoms against the investigative powers of police.

-The 9-0 decision is likely to be seen as a defeat for media that could leave them vulnerable to serving as investigative arms of the police.
+In its 9-0 ruling Friday, the high court said the state’s interest in prosecuting crime outweighed the media’s right to privacy in gathering the news when all the factors in play were taken into account.

+Vice Media said the decision made it a “dark day for press freedom.”

-In 2014, Vice Media reporter Ben Makuch wrote three articles about the involvement of Farah Shirdon, formerly of Calgary, with the Islamic State of Iraq and the Levant.
+In 2014, reporter Ben Makuch wrote three articles about the involvement of Farah Mohamed Shirdon, formerly of Calgary, with the Islamic State of Iraq and the Levant.

 Shirdon had left Canada for Turkey in March of that year.
 A month later, he appeared in an ISIL propaganda video that turned up on the internet.
 He tore up his Canadian passport, threw it into a fire and said, “With help from Allah, we are coming to slaughter you.”